0bvim/octobot/README.md

-## I'll start implementation with golang in develop branch.

 <div align="center">
+## I started development of this program in golang in feature/golang_implementation branch

 # OctoBot